 An additional but less commonly used method of onboarding is called Gradual Engagement.
 This refers to the concept of letting the user jump right into the experience of your product without forcing them to enter any registration information.
 After they use it for a while, the act of signing up or registering is usually presented as a means to save something you created.
 This bold approach is usually more challenging to develop technically but can help deliver immediate value to the user without gating them with a traditional signup step.
 They also learn how to use the product by experimenting with it and are more likely to understand how it works if they choose to register.
 The “jump right in” method of annotating interface elements can also be used here to help with clarification.
 Gradual Engagement works so well as an approach because the users who sign up for an account have likely already seen the value and learned the basics of the product before they even sign up.

 - Know your users!
 This holds for almost everything, but as it relates to onboarding, it can lead to a more frictionless experience and even persona-specific onboarding

 - Never ask for information that’s not absolutely necessary to get started – if it can wait until later, then wait

 - Help your users discover their “Ah-ha moment” – when they first realize the value of your product/service.
 Don’t just describe your product’s value – guide them to it.
 Clear their path and pick the best onboarding approach that suits your users.

 - Oh, and here are 76 Tips to Optimize User Onboarding

 Ready to dig deeper?

-Stay tuned for Part 2 next week, when we’ll discuss testing these onboarding approaches for different use cases.
-We’ll also share proof of the impact an elegant onboarding solution can have.
+You can read Part 2 where we discuss testing these onboarding approaches for different use cases.
+We also share proof of the impact an elegant onboarding solution.